Chapman-Enskog theory and crossover between diffusion and superdiffusion for nearly integrable quantum gases: Conclusions and discussion

+It is also worth mentioning that Refs.~\cite{Chen2014,Zhao2018,Lepri2020} studying 1D nearly integrable systems found a normal transport across a large window of system sizes.
+This is in agreement with conclusions of our work, which is based on NLFH.
+The general picture of nearly-integrable dynamics are quasiparticles with parametrically (in integrability-breaking parameter $\lambda$) long relaxation times.
+From kinetic theory point of view this naturally leads to large bare transport coefficients, proportional to thermalization time.
+We emphasize that their large values are the only ingredients needed to arrive at our conclusions using NLFH.
+Thus, these observations point towards a more general implications of our analysis.

+Lastly, we note that our framework incorporates external trapping, which breaks the momentum conservation.
+In such scenario, the transport is expected to be diffusive with finite thermal conductivity ~\cite{Prosen2005,Dhar2008,Dhar2019,pinned2018}.

-\section{Conclusions and Discussion}
+\section{Conclusions and discussion}

 In this work, we have addressed a problem of non-equilibrium dynamics of nearly integrable quantum gases starting with the description of the system at the level of the generalized hydrodynamics.
-We have shown that, in the presence of integrability breaking collision integral the problem can be studied by adopting the methods of kinetic theory.
-This allowed us to derive the Navier-Stokes equations, valid at large space-time-scales, together with the exact expressions for the transport coefficients.
+We have shown that, in the presence of integrability-breaking collision integral the problem can be studied by adopting the methods of kinetic theory.
+This allowed us to derive the NS equations, valid at large space-time-scales, together with the exact expressions for the transport coefficients.

-The presented here computations complement findings of~\cite{lebek2024ns} where the Navier-Stokes equations were derived for a linearized theory.
-Here instead, the full non-linear problem was analyzed by generalizing the Chapman-Enskog method known from the kinetic theory of dilute gases.
-Interestingly, we find that the transport coefficients in both approaches, linearized and Chapman-Enskog, yield the same expressions for the transport coefficients.
-In addition to that, the Chapman-Enskog framework allowed us to incorporate the effects of external potential in to the Navier-Stokes equations.
+The computations presented here complement findings of~\cite{lebek2024ns} where the NS equations were derived for a linearized theory and applied to a concrete setup of coupled Lieb-Liniger gases.
+Here instead, the full non-linear problem was analyzed by generalizing the ChE method known from the kinetic theory of dilute gases.
+Interestingly, we find that the transport coefficients in both approaches, linearized and ChE, yield the same expressions for the transport coefficients.
+We stress that derivation of the full, nonlinear hydrodynamics is of key importance to the study of crossover between NS diffusion and KPZ superdiffusion in our system.
+The theory of NLFH, on which our analysis is based, requires nonlinear contributions to the currents, which were absent in derivation presented in \cite{lebek2024ns}.
+In addition to that, the ChE framework allowed us to incorporate the effects of external potential into the NS equations.